 Is Tokyo your only destination in Japan?
 Then you might also be interested in experiencing a traditional tea ceremony (‘sado’).
 Or/and dressing up like a geisha with kimono and matching make-up maybe?
 If Tokyo is the start of your round trip, you may want to do these activities in Kyoto or elsewhere in Japan.
-Soon I will write another blog about my geisha experience in Kyoto.
+Read more in the article Special experience: meeting a geisha or maiko in Japan.

 Visit a Museum

 With more than 100 art museums, >70 historical museums, 19 science museums, >400 art galleries and a bunch of other museums, there is something for everybody’s interest in Tokyo.
 The teamLab Borderless Tokyo MORI Building DIGITAL ART MUSEUM (see video below) was very popular, but due to reconstruction of the area, it closed in August 2022.
 Nowadays there is the new teamLabPlanets.
 I visited it in June 2023.